JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 `mysql -ujavatmpUser -pjavatmpUserPassword -D appdb < ./JavaTMP-User-Starter/conf/javatmp-27-08-2018.sql`

-It should be now your database with the all mandatory data and demo users saved and exited in your local Mysql database 'appdb' instance. check that by login to mysql and run the following command:
+Now, Your local database should be loaded with all mandatory data and demo users in your local Mysql database 'appdb' instance. check that by login to mysql and run the following command:

 `mysql > show tables;`

 ### JavaTMP Users Project Database Tables
 The database schema contains the following tables:

 *   activity.
 Contains data related to all requests of the public or registered users.